Your pension scheme should grasp social media

 A sign-off process needs to be defined and refined to make sure that there’s no loss of momentum.
 Different scenarios should be planned for.
 Business-as-usual comms can be straightforward.
 But what if a news story leads to a sudden surge in traffic?
 Simple, pragmatic policies will help you respond quickly and decisively to business-as-usual and unexpected situations.

-2. Be careful to keep your account secure
+2. Securing your account

 In most organisations, more than one person will need to access social media accounts.
 In this environment, sharing of passwords can become widespread – which starts to defeat the point of having passwords at all.
 This can leave you vulnerable.
 How can login details be kept somewhere that’s both accessible and secure?
 What happens if someone with access to this information leaves ‘under a cloud’?